DiSSCo/dissco.github.io/MicroscopeSlides/MicroscopeSlideMassDig.md

 **Specimen Image Processing & Electronic Data Capture**
 ![Image shows the image processing and data capture workflow](https://github.com/lmfrench/lmfrench.github.io/blob/main/images/SlideEDC.PNG?raw=true)
 * The workflow above shows the specimen image processing and electronic data capture stages, with most of this semi-automated.
 * BardecodeFiler reads the three barcodes in the image, and renames the image files.
-* XnConvert was used to rotate the images 180 degrees and to crop the location and taxon barcodes *why is the rotate needed i.e. why isn't image taken at this rotation?*
-* For images with a missing UID barcode (i.e. envelope images, reverse slide images), the image is saved into an exceptions folder.
-BardecodeFiler uses the previously read barcode to name the image file. *Is the move into the exceptions folder automated or manual? i.e. Should it be part of the image capture workflow?*
+For images with a missing UID barcode (i.e. envelope images, reverse slide images), BardecodeFiler saves the image into an exceptions folder, naming it with the most recently read barcode..
+* XnConvert was used to rotate the images 180 degrees and to crop the location and taxon barcodes.
+The rotation is required because the camera is facing backwards compared to where the digitiser sits in front of the lightbox.
+The specimens and barcodes are positioned in the lightbox so the digitiser can still read them, and the image is then rotated during image processing.
 * At the end of each day, the cropped image files were manually quality checked.
-The images in the exceptions folder are also checked, and these are manually copied into the XnConvert software to crop the pictures.
+The images in the exceptions folder are also checked, and the XnConvert software crops and rotates these pictures.
 * The renamed and processed files are then ingested into the CMS using a script.
+For images that do not yet have a record in the CMS, a new record is created at the same time as the image is uploaded, with the image file name containing the barcode number to create the record.

  More information on all these steps can be found in the [Novel Automated Mass Digitisation Workflow for Natural History Microscope Slides](https://doi.org/10.5281/zenodo.3364481)  paper (Allan *et al.*, 2019).